 Since the share price drops due to a split, a $1 change in the underlying stock value will have a larger proportional change on the call option’s value.

 The reduction in stock price may change the human perceived support and resistance levels.
 In the human mind, $50 may not be the same or as important as $100, even if mathematically they are.

 Options and Reverse Stock Splits

 A similar process happens with a reverse split.
-If you have a call contract and there is a 1:4 reverse split, then the number of shares for your contract will decrease from 100 to 25 shares; and the strike price will also be multiplied by 4.
-With our $102 call, the strike price would now increase to $408/share.
+If you have a call contract with a 1:4 reverse split, the number of shares for your contract will decrease from 100 to 25, and the strike price will also be multiplied by 4.
+The strike price would increase with our $102 call to $408/share.

 In this case, we’ll potentially save on commissions.
-Ad the single dollar movement of a price won’t feel as mentally important.
-So the $400 level may not “feel” as important as a $100 level.
+Ad the single dollar price movement won’t feel as mentally important.
+So, the $400 level may not “feel” as important as a $100 level.
 Perception is a reality many times.

 Have the Options Been Adjusted for the Split?

 - The option appears mispriced.
-Check the string; if all calls and puts in all strikes are different, the adjustment has occurred having mispriced options for an entire class is rare.
+Check the string; the adjustment has occurred if all calls and puts in all strikes are different.
+Having mispriced options for an entire class is rare.

 - Two root symbols share the same strike price.
 Sometimes, an adjusted contract appears with a standard one; when looking at a string of option prices for the same stock, check if all the symbols are identical.
 These should have the same strike price but different option root symbols.
 The price differences between these two contracts may vary significantly.

 What happens to options when a stock splits?
-Once you know the basics understanding options and stock splits are easy.
-Just make sure to do the math right, and as always, don’t put at risk more than you’re comfortable with.
+Once you know the basics, understanding options and stock splits is easy.
+Just make sure to do the math right; as always, don’t put more than you’re comfortable with at risk.
 Options are a great way to grow a small account.
 But you have to be smart with it.
 Good luck with all your trades.